Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 The query can be extended to analyze other types of events, compare active and inactive sessions, or calculate the average number of views per session.

-### SQL query 5: Monthly Paid Search Cost vs Revenue
+### SQL query 5: Paid Search Traffic Performance Analysis
 [View a SQL query 5](https://docs.google.com/document/d/13FhsXUunZHguI2sCe2DpiUhbCJH0XSUDiNHOCSI9sqg/edit?usp=sharing)

 This SQL query in Google BigQuery aggregates monthly paid search spend and actual order revenue, combining data from multiple sources, including ad spend, Google Analytics events, and order and product data.